rtnavarr/survivai/docs/final.md

 #### **Computer Vision in Surviv.ai**
 Our agent uses raw pixel data from the Malmo colormap video frames to detect and navigate to wood blocks scattered throughout its environment.
 The colormap assists the agent in **semantic image segmentation**, which is a computer vision task that aims to map each pixel of an image with a corresponding class label.
 This enables our agent to recognize instances of the same object(wood blocks) and distinguish these from other objects(ie, brick blocks, grass blocks) in the world.
-Ultimately, we use a PPO Reinforcement Learning algorithm(details of this are further described in the 'Model' section of this report) with a 3- Layer Convolutional Neural Network that takes in a flattened 432x240 image with red, green, blue and depth channels(4x432x240) as input.
+Ultimately, we use a PPO Reinforcement Learning algorithm(details of this are further described in the 'Model' section of this report) with a 3-Layer Convolutional Neural Network that takes in a flattened 432x240 image with red, green, blue and depth channels(4x432x240) as input.

+Our project uses computer vision and machine learning to emulate how a person would play Minecraft.
+For a human it's trivial to identify resources like wood, but teaching an agent to analyze a sequence of pixels and act accordingly would take much more training.
+We thought this would be an interesting idea to implement, and so Surviv.ai was born!

 ![Semantic Segmentation](./images/sem_segmentation.gif)